silas-inegbe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7- add execution permission to the owner, the group owner and the other users, to the file hello Task 8 - change file permision to owner no permissions, group no permissions, other all permissions Task 9 - change permission to -rwxr-x-wx
+Task 10- set mode of the file hello the same as ollehs mode >> README.md

+echo Task 10- set mode of the file hello the same as ollehs mode